 Families will not be able to choose; however, the days will be consistent each week.
 For example, Group A may attend on Tuesdays and Thursdays.
 Group B may attend on Wednesdays and Fridays.

-PE and recess will occur outdoors as much as weather permits.
+P.E. and recess will occur outdoors as much as weather permits.
+Resource classes may be scheduled as push-in services to the classrooms.
 Physical activities will be in small groups as much as possible.
+Small groups of students may also be scheduled for outdoor areas for P.E. and recess, weather permitting.
 Secondary students will not be required to dress out as they will not have access to locker rooms.
 Students should dress accordingly.

 10. Are students permitted to use lockers?